apache/flink-web/docs/content/posts/howto-test-batch-source.md

 In the previous article, we
 created [serializers](https://flink.apache.org/2023/04/14/howto-create-batch-source/#serializers)
 for Split and SplitEnumeratorState.
 We should now test them in unit tests.
-As usual, to test serde we just create an object, serialize it using the serializer and then deserialize it using the same serializer and finally assert on the equality of the two objects.
+As usual, to test serde we create an object, serialize it using the serializer and then deserialize it using the same serializer and finally assert on the equality of the two objects.
 Thus, hascode() and equals() need to be implemented for the serialized objects.